-On arrival in Kathmandu you will be met and transferred to the Heritage Hotel, Bhaktapur.
+On arrival in Kathmandu you will be met and transferred to the Heritage Hotel in Bhaktapur.
+The drive is less than 15km so should take around 45 minutes, depending on traffic.

 Your Tibet permit will be finalised while you are in Kathmandu, so our local agents will ask you for your passport and Tibet Visa payment.